nefortovo/YandexMap-Dejkstra/README.md

 # YandexMap-Dejkstra
-Шnteractive metro map with routing
+Interactive metro map with routing

 The search algorithm used is Dijkstra's algorithm